113ll3/Ibmclouddocscli/ts_createapps.md

 The following failure might be displayed when trying to start your app:
 ```
 FAILED
-Could not determine the language of your application.
+Could not determine the language of your app.

-Try using the --language flag to specify the language of your application
+Try using the --language flag to specify the language of your app
 directly.
 ```
 {: screen}